pablohd10/k8s-iot-tachograph-digital-twin/README.md

 ## 🖥️ Usage

-- Access the analytics frontend for dashboards and data visualization.
+- Access the frontend for real-time visualization of positioning data from tachographs.
 - Use ThingsBoard for device management and telemetry monitoring.
-- The simulated tachographs send data through the message router to the backend and ThingsBoard.
+- The simulated tachographs send data to Thingsboard and the message router obtains these data.

 ## ✅ Requirements

 - Docker & Docker Compose
 - Kubernetes (for cloud deployment)
 - Google Cloud SDK (for GKE)
-- Python (for most microservices)
+- Python (for microservices and tachograph simulators)

 ## 🌐 Web Application Features